MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 - When you use the [Azure Information Protection unified labeling client](/azure/information-protection/rms-client/aip-clientv2):

   - For files in on-premises data stores such as network shares and SharePoint Server libraries: Use the [scanner](/azure/information-protection/deploy-aip-scanner) to discover sensitive information in these files and label them appropriately.
-If you are planning to migrate or upload these files to SharePoint in Microsoft 365, use the scanner to label the files before you move them to the cloud.
+If you're planning to migrate or upload these files to SharePoint in Microsoft 365, use the scanner to label the files before you move them to the cloud.

-  - If you have used another labeling solution before using sensitivity labels: Use PowerShell and [an advanced setting to reuse labels](/azure/information-protection/rms-client/clientv2-admin-guide-customizations#migrate-labels-from-secure-islands-and-other-labeling-solutions) from these solutions.
+  - If you've used another labeling solution before using sensitivity labels: Use PowerShell and [an advanced setting to reuse labels](/azure/information-protection/rms-client/clientv2-admin-guide-customizations#migrate-labels-from-secure-islands-and-other-labeling-solutions) from these solutions.

 - Encourage [manual labeling](https://support.microsoft.com/office/apply-sensitivity-labels-to-your-files-and-email-in-office-2f96e7cd-d5a4-403b-8bd7-4cc636bae0f9) after providing users with training which sensitivity labels to apply.
 When you're confident that users understand which label to apply, consider configuring a default label and mandatory labeling as [policy settings](sensitivity-labels.md#what-label-policies-can-do).